High Water Use#

 Have you been surprised by a high water bill?
 It may be due to unusually high consumption or a leak.

-Fort Collins Utilities customers have an online tool, Monitor My Use, to track hourly and daily water use.
+Fort Collins Utilities customers have a free, online tool, My Water, to track hourly and daily water use (formerly known as WaterSmart).
 Create an online account if you don't already have one.

 Look to see if there are: